SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/alerts.md

 | **Timestamp**        | `string`        | The inner property selected for use as the timestamp for each element in the sequence                   |

 #### Usage
-Prior to logging alerts, format the incoming message strings using a `FormatLogMessage (Aeon.acquisition)` node.
+Prior to logging alerts, format the incoming message strings using a `FormatLogMessage (Aeon.Acquisition)` node.
 Once formatted, these timestamped messages can be `Multicast` to a shared "AlertLogs" `Subject`, allowing for the logging of both notifications and alerts.

 :::workflow